Code and binary security analysis

 Findings from security scans are displayed in the Security center and in the components security summary.

-Implicit code security analysis
+Implicit code security assessment

 To enable implicit code security analysis:

-2. Select the Security dropdown from the left navigation; then select Marketplace.
+2. Select Security Marketplace.

 3. Toggle Implicit security assessment to active.